 CBD is typically derived from hemp and has less than 0.3% THC.
 People often choose to consume CBD as oils, capsules, tinctures, creams, or edibles.
 CBD is not addictive and doesn’t get you high.
 There are no reported overdoses due to its low toxicity level.

-The Food & Drug Administration (FDA) has not approved CBD for inflammation or specific inflammatory diseases yet.
-However, the FDA has approved CBD for other medical conditions, like epilepsy.
-At this point, there is not enough clinical research, but the early evidence is encouraging.
+At this point, there is not enough clinical research to approve CBD as a clincial drug for inflammation conditions.
+But, the early evidence is encouraging.
 Researchers have also noted that CBD shows fewer and less serious side effects than many anti-inflammatory drugs.

 What Causes Inflammation?